IngmarBitter/defenders/md/Christ/Christ.Slides.9.AccessWhoCanBeSavedThroughChrist.md

 * Objection (Hasker): doesn't this make evangelism pointless? ("Should Peter go to the mission field?")
 * No – through missions God brings the Gospel to a people group such that He has placed there **people who will respond** when they hear it.
 Missions **maximizes** the saved
 * The motivation is not guilt ("if I don't go, they're lost and it's on me") but **joy**: God has foreknown your obedience and set **divine appointments** in your path
+* Hearing the Gospel is therefore a **bonus gift** – not the only road to God, but by far the easiest one
-* Anyone who wants – or even would want – to be saved, will be.
-And missions can never **harm**: whoever responds to God's voice in nature and conscience will respond to it in the Gospel
+* Anyone who wants – or even *would* want, in some circumstance – to be saved, will be

 ---